 I AM DARING TO BE GREAT

 I love art; I spent a year in Austria studying Hundertwasser and his ecological philosophies.
-17th Century Dutch art and the British Museum is my favourite museum.
+Time spent in Utrecht as an Erasmus student led me to the magical stillness and clarity of 17th Century Dutch art and the British Museum in London is my favourite museum.

 I also love to view the world from above and am currently learning how to glide.